 Yet even after these drastic changes, the ferry service was not able to keep up with increased traffic.
 To solve the problem, the Chesapeake Bay Bridge-Tunnel was built in just 42 months.
 A modern engineering marvel, this 17.6-mile roadway spans the entire Chesapeake Bay and is considered one of the seven man-made wonders of the world.
 Once the Bridge-Tunnel opened, the ferry service was discontinued.

-FAQs for the Chesapeake Bay Bridge-Tunnel
+Cheat sheet for the Chesapeake Bay Bridge-Tunnel

-Crossing the Chesapeake Bay Bridge-Tunnel takes approximately 25 minutes one-way without traffic, and the tunnel is currently undergoing construction for a parallel tunnel that is anticipated to be completed in 2026.
+Crossing the Chesapeake Bay Bridge-Tunnel takes approximately 25 minutes one-way without traffic, and the tunnel is currently undergoing construction for a parallel tunnel that is anticipated to be complete in 2026.
 The toll rates vary; initial crossing of the bridge for regular cars is $16 during the off-season and $21 for peak season (Friday-Sunday from May 15-September 15).
 If you are returning within 24 hours, you’ll pay a $6 fee for the return crossing during off-season and $1 for peak season.
 The toll facility accepts cash, credit cards, and E-ZPass.

 Additionally, for travelers who are fearful of bridges and tunnels, the Chesapeake Bay Bridge-Tunnel offers a scheduled drive-across service at no extra cost (the customer is still responsible for the toll fees and 24-hour advance notice is requested).